Farm people may be more spiritual than religious

-The poll found that 76 percent of the respondents believe it’s possible to be spiritually fulfilled without participating in a specific religion.
+The poll found that 76% of the respondents believe it’s possible to be spiritually fulfilled without participating in a specific religion.
 The finding raises more questions than answers about the changing views of Americans, including rural and agricultural people.

-Like the general population, rural church-going residents know that keeping their churches alive and functioning requires more than funerals, weddings, and holidays.
-Leadership of the congregations falls on ever fewer active members as church attendance declines in most of the U.S.; many congregations share pastors with other congregations, and still others are shuttering their doors.
+Like the general population, rural church-going residents know that keeping their churches alive and functioning requires more than funerals, weddings and holidays.
+Leadership of the congregation falls on ever-fewer active members, as church attendance declines in most of the U.S. Many congregations share pastors with other congregations, and still others are shuttering their doors.

-A 2014 Pew Research Center study of weekly church attendance by state in the US showed Utah was the highest (53%), where 66 percent of the residents affiliate with the Church of Jesus Christ of Latter-Day Saints, followed by Alabama and Tennessee (both at 51%), then Mississippi (49%), and several other southern states.
-Church attendance was lowest in Vermont (21%), New Hampshire and Maine (both at 22%), and followed mostly be other northern states, except Alaska.
+A 2014 Pew Research Center study of weekly church attendance by state in the U.S. showed Utah was the highest (53%), where 66% of the residents affiliate with the Church of Jesus Christ of Latter-Day Saints, followed by Alabama and Tennessee (both at 51%), then Mississippi (49%), and several other southern states.
+Church attendance was lowest in Vermont (21%), New Hampshire and Maine (both at 22%), followed mostly by other northern states, except Alaska.

-Another study by the nonpartisan, nonprofit, and religiously independent Pew Research Center, conducted in 2022, indicates that 31 percent of US Christians become religiously unaffiliated before reaching age 30.
+Another study by the nonpartisan, nonprofit and religiously independent Pew Research Center, conducted in 2022 indicates that 31% of U.S. Christians become religiously unaffiliated before reaching age 30.
 A shrinking share of unaffiliated young people are joining Christian churches.

 Explained in simplified fashion, participation in a Christian church is declining.
 The congregations that are growing are evangelical churches, many of which are loosely affiliated with a denomination, and whose members describe their personal philosophy as conservative.

-Covid had little effect on the faith practices of Americans.
-A March 2023 report by Pew indicated that participation in religious services in July 2020, compared to November 2022, dropped one percent, from 41 to 40 percent.
+COVID had little effect on the faith practices of Americans.
+A March 2023 report by Pew indicated that participation in religious services in July 2020, compared to November 2022, dropped 1%, from 41 to 40%.

-Worldwide, church attendance by professed Christians remains highest in African nations, such as Nigeria, followed by Latin America and then Asia, according to data collected mostly during the latter half of the past decade.
-Catholicism is the main religion practiced in these parts of the world.

-Persons who consider themselves Muslim, regardless of where they live around the world, tend to be faithful participants in their religious practices, according to a number of studies I reviewed.
-Avowed Hindus are increasing; Sikhs, and Buddhists are declining fairly rapidly.

 People are also reading…